 Meg Potter is originally from Metuchen, NJ, and trained on scholarship at the Joffrey Ballet School in NYC.
 She danced with Joffrey II Dancers, then joined American Ballet Theatre under the direction of Mikhail Baryshnikov.
 After relocating to the west coast, Ms. Potter danced with Pacific Ballet Theatre where she also served as ballet mistress.
 She was a faculty member at the School of Oregon Ballet Theatre, and was an adjunct faculty member at Portland State University.
-She joined the PNBS faculty in 1998 and also serves as the Children's Division Coordinator.
+Ms. Potter joined the PNBS faculty in 1998 and also holds the position of Assistant Principal.

 Abbie Siegel, School Principal, performed with Connecticut Ballet, then went on to serve as the company's Associate Ballet Mistress.
 A former faculty member of the Harkness School, Eliot Feld Ballet in New York and Connecticut Ballet, Ms. Siegel joined PNBS faculty in 1991.
 In addition to teaching, she served as Director of Pacific Northwest Ballet School's DanceChance program from 1999-2002, and was appointed Principal of The Francia Russell Center in the summer of 2002.